-- 5.2 Peer on Peer Abuse - This school recognises that children sometimes display harmful behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
-Such abuse will not be tolerated or passed off as "banter" or "part of growing up".
-This abuse could for example include sexual violence and sexual harassment, "upskirting", initiation/hazing type violence, all forms of bullying, aggravated sexting and physical violence experienced by both boys and girls.
-However, peer on peer abuse is more likely to be perpetrated by boys on girls.
-There are a number of school and local authority or Safeguarding Children Partnership guidances and policies to address these concerns including the pupil Behaviour Policy, Anti-bullying Policy, E-safety Policy, "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) and the DfE guidance "Sexual violence and sexual harassment between children in schools and colleges" Where an incident has occurred or specific risks are identified, a formal risk assessment will be undertaken in order to minimise the risk of further harm and to ensure the safety of all staff and pupils.
-Appropriate support will be offered to both the alleged victim and the child or young person accused and a referral to any relevant outside agency will be made eg Police/Social Care.
-Procedures are detailed in the linked school policies mentioned above. - 5.3 Sexting - School will always respond if informed that children have been involved in 'sexting' (youth produced sexual imagery).
+- 5.2 Peer on Peer Abuse This school recognises that children sometimes display harmful behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
+Such abuse is unacceptable and will not be tolerated or passed off as "banter" or "part of growing up".
+This abuse could for example include sexual violence and sexual harassment, "upskirting", initiation/hazing type violence, all forms of bullying, aggravated sexting and physical violence (eg hitting, kicking, shaking, biting, hair pulling, etc) experienced by both boys and girls.
+However, girls are more likely to be the victims and boys perpetrators.
+There are different school and local authority or Safeguarding Children Partnership guidances and policies which detail the school's procedures to address and minimise these concerns including; - 1.
+Pupil Behaviour Policy - 2.
+Anti-bullying Policy - 3.
+E-safety/Online safety Policy - 4.
+"Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) - 5.
+DfE guidance "Sexual violence and sexual harassment between children in schools and colleges" and Part 5 of "Keeping children safe in education". - Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and an investigation conducted by the DSL.
+A written risk assessment will be undertaken by the DSL in order to minimise the risk of further harm and to ensure the safety of all staff and pupils.
+Parents or carers of the children involved will be informed as soon as it is appropriate to do so.
+Support will be offered to the alleged victim, the child or young person accused and any other children involved by different adults in school (to avoid a possible conflict of interest).
+A referral to any relevant outside agency will be made eg Police or Social Care.
+Detailed procedures are included in the linked school policies mentioned above. - 5.3 Sexting - School will always respond if informed that children have been involved in 'sexting' (youth produced sexual imagery).
 The UK Council for Child Internet Safety (UKCCIS) guidance, "Sexting in schools and colleges: responding to incidents and safeguarding young people" will be used to guide the school's response on a case by case basis.